 Changes after the issue of the clearance certificate: sales of land or buildings

-Whether a failure to report a sale is a failure to disclose a material fact (IHTM40143) will depend primarily on the nature of the property and any special circumstances relating to the sale.
-Other factors you should take into account include the interval of time and the extent to which there was a change in either the property or the market between the death and the sale.
+Whether a failure to report a sale is a failure to disclose a material fact (IHTM40143) will depend primarily on the nature of the asset and any special circumstances relating to the sale.
+Other factors you should take into account include the interval of time and the extent to which there was a change in either the asset or the market between the death and the sale.

 Where the contract for sale was entered into before the date of the certificate, the certificate should not be regarded as a bar to the value being reopened.
-You should not reopen the case in our favour if there is nothing to suggest that a contract was signed before the date of the certificate even though negotiations for a sale must have been in hand prior to that date.
+You should not reopen the case if there is nothing to suggest that a contract was signed before the date of the certificate even though negotiations for a sale must have been in hand prior to that date.

 Before any value is reopened you should check that prior to the sale we did not indicate that the value had been accepted (IHTM30431) in a way that prevents us from reopening it.